tiprankstipranks

 Information security breaches may adversely affect our business.

 We rely on our information technology systems, including third-party services, to effectively run our business.
 We may be subject to information security failures or breaches caused by hacking, malicious software, acts of vandalism or terrorism, or other events.
 The risk of a cyberattack continues to increase given rapid advancements in technologies, as well as the proliferation of diplomatic and armed conflict throughout the world.
 Our security measures or those of our third-party service providers may not detect or prevent such breaches.
-Any such compromise to our information security could result in the distraction of management and diversion of information technology resources, theft of our intellectual property, including software source code, a misappropriation of our cash or other assets, an interruption in our operations, the unauthorized publication of our confidential business or proprietary information, the unauthorized release of customer, vendor, or employee data, and the exposure to litigation or regulatory penalties, any of which could harm our business and operating results.
+Cybersecurity threats are becoming increasingly sophisticated and frequent, with attackers employing new and varied methods such as ransomware, phishing, and advanced persistent threats.
+These threats pose significant risks to our operations, including: - disruption of operations, system outages, data corruption, and other disruptions, impacting our ability to deliver products and services to our customers,- the distraction of management and diversion of information technology resources,- theft of our intellectual property, including software source code, trade secrets, and other confidential business or proprietary information,- financial losses through fraud, theft of assets, or the costs associated with responding to and mitigating the effects of an attack,- reputation damage and loss of trust among stakeholders as a result of breaches of customer, vendor, or employee data,- litigation, regulatory penalties, and increased compliance costs as a result of data breaches and cybersecurity incidents.
 We have experienced cybersecurity incidents in the past, however, to date, these incidents have not had a material impact on our operations or financial results.
 Future cybersecurity incidents could have a material adverse effect on our business, reputation, financial condition, or operating results.
+We continuously invest in and enhance our cybersecurity measures, including employee training, incident response planning, and collaboration with third-party experts, to mitigate these risks.

 Legal & Regulatory